 Appointment of the Company's external auditors remains a reserved right of the shareholders, though the appointment is made on the recommendation of the Board.
-The Company's external auditor since 2016 is Ernst & Young.
-Decision was taken to carry out a new request for proposal in 2019 but due to Covid-19 the following year the decision was put on hold.
-It was however agreed with Ernst & Young for a rotation of the main Partner in 2019.
+Deloitte, the Company's external auditor for the year under review, was appointed in June 2023 at the Annual General Meeting.